camunda/camunda-docs/docs/self-managed/setup/install.md

           name: identity-secret-for-components
 ```

-Once this is completed, we will be ready to install the Helm chart hosted in the official Camunda Helm chart repo.
+Once this is completed, you are ready to install the Helm chart hosted in the official Camunda Helm chart repo.

 ### Install Camunda Helm chart